Salmonella typhi Vi polysaccharide and inactivated hepatitis A virus antigen vaccine

 Vivaxim can be given at the same time as yellow fever vaccine at different injection

 Other medicines should be taken as usual after the vaccination.

 How VIVAXIM is given

-VIVAXIM is given as a slow injection into your upper arm muscle by a doctor or nurse.
+Vivaxim is given as a slow injection into the muscle of your upper arm.

-VIVAXIM should not be injected directly into the veins or into the buttocks.
+Vivaxim should not be injected into the veins or into the buttocks.

 How much is given

 The dose is one millilitre of the mixed vaccine.